theusaf/kahoot-api-docs/docs/enum/LiveEventTimeOver.md

-## LiveEventQuizEnd
+## LiveEventTimeOver
 <span class="extends"><a href="#/enum/LiveBaseEvent">LiveBaseEvent</a></span>
 <span class="channel"><code>/service/player</code></span>
-An event signifying the end of the quiz
+An event signifying the time end of a question.

 ### Data
 <table>